Upper Generalization Bounds for Neural Oscillators: Neural Oscillator

 {\bf Remark 1:} Lemma 1 proves that the neural oscillator in Eq.~\eqref{eq:2.1} can function as a universal approximator of causal and uniformly continuous operators by first encoding an input function $\mathbf{u}(t)$ into the intermediate function $\mathbf{x}(t)$ through the second-order ODE in Eq.~\eqref{eq:2.1}, and then mapping $\mathbf{x}(t)$, together with the initial value $\mathbf{u}(0)$ of $\mathbf{u}(t)$ and time \textit{t}, to the output function $\mathbf{y}(t)$.
 This capability is similar to the universal approximation property of neural operators \citep{kovachki2023neural}.
 Moreover, for the second-order dynamical systems in science and engineering \citep{strogatz2024nonlinear}, Lemma 2 demonstrates that the neural oscillator can directly approximate these systems using its ODE in Eq.~\eqref{eq:2.1} with an efficient neural network size.

 In the following content of this section, the established theoretical generalization bounds of the neural oscillator in Eq.~\eqref{eq:2.1} are presented in an informal manner.
-The formal statements of the derived theoretical results are presented in Theorems 1 and 2 in Section \ref{sec3}, together with the supporting lemmas required for their proofs.
+The formal statements of the derived theoretical results are presented in Theorems 1 and 2 in Section \ref{sec3}, together with { several additional necessary assumptions and} supporting lemmas required for their proofs.

-{\bf Informal Statement of Theorem 1:} {\it Under Assumptions 1-11 and the conditions in Lemma 1, for the target causal and uniformly continuous operator $\Phi$, with the specified sizes of $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Lemma 1, the generalization error $\loss\left(\hatPiPhiGamma\right)$ in Eq.~\eqref{eq:3.3} of a neural oscillator $\hatPiPhiGamma$, that is learned by Eq.~\eqref{eq:3.2} with N independent and identically distributed (i.i.d.) sample pairs $\mathbf{U}_N(t)$ and $\mathbf{V}_N(t)$ from the probability measure $\mu(\cdot)$ in Assumption 7, is bounded by
+{\bf Informal Statement of Theorem 1:} {\it { Under the conditions in Lemma 1 and some additional assumptions}, for the target causal and uniformly continuous operator $\Phi$, with the specified sizes of $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Lemma 1, the { mean-square} generalization error $\loss\left(\hatPiPhiGamma\right)$ of a neural oscillator $\hatPiPhiGamma$ { learned from $N$ independent and identically distributed (i.i.d.) sample pairs} is bounded by